Dream-Dimension/Guess-That-Color/README.md

 # Introduction

-This mobile application challenges users to test their accuracy in matching colors.
-It features both full color and greyscale modes, gamifying the task.
-The app is compatible with Android, iOS, and web platforms.
+A simple mobile application that challenges users to test their accuracy in matching colors.
+It features both color and greyscale modes.
+It incorporates very basic gamification to make it a bit more fun.

+The app is compatible with Android, iOS, and web .

 ## Availability